cepdnaclk/e19-co227-subclinical-mastitis-prediction-gui/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e19-co227-subclinical-mastitis-prediction-gui
-title:
+title: A User-Friendly GUI for Subclinical Mastitis Prediction in Dairy Cows
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# A User-Friendly GUI for Subclinical Mastitis Prediction in Dairy Cows

 ---